jhpyle/mTCP/README.md

 mouse tracking, mouse activity is transmitted to the server using the `xterm` escape sequences.
-[Emacs] sends these sequences when `xterm-mouse-mode` is in use, and [Vim] sends them when `set mouse=a` is used, Midnight Commander requires `-x` switch to force xterm mode with mouse support.
+[Emacs] sends these sequences when `xterm-mouse-mode` is in use, and [Vim] sends them when `set mouse=a` is used.
+Midnight Commander requires the `-x` switch to force `xterm` mode with mouse support.

 Second, if the [DECSET] signals are not received, mouse activity does not result in escape sequences sent to the terminal, but the mouse can